parekhrohan21/ml_analysis/README.md

 Next will be the implementation of K means clustering

-I have added the first couple of plots need to do the next ones
+I have added the first couple of plots need to do the next ones.

+THe K means cluster needs to be fixed with the second means